PuulFinance/puulfinance.github.io/_posts/2020-11-26-puul-protocol.md

 The Harvester can also change some settings, like limits on pools.
 None of the settings the Harvester can changes can cause you to lose funds or prevent you from withdrawing from the protocol.

+#### Entering and Exiting the Puul Protocol

+Puul also greatly simplifies getting assets into and out of pools.
+Puul let's you use common tokens, like the stable coins USDT, USDC, and DAI.
+Puul will convert to the required staking token and stake the token to start collecting the rewards.
+The number of transactions needed to start farming go from
+3-4 to one.

+It's the same when exiting the protocol.
+With one transaction you can withdraw and liquidate you stake back to USDT, USDC, DAI, or WETH.

+Practically speaking, this makes farming so easy and painless that it opens up oppportunities that wouldn't exist for most investors.